BeermotorWB/wrye-bash-nexus-downloader/README.md

 }
 ```

 `seven_zip_path` is optional — leave blank to auto-detect `7z.exe` from PATH or the Wrye Bash installation.
-Required only for Collections downloads.

 ## License